|

 you make the Australian Aboriginal flag?

-Normally a typical national flag or flags representing
+national flag or flags representing ethnic groups,

-and the designer/s of the original flag has been pleased to
+period of time, and the designer/s of the original

-allow anyone to manufacture, sell and fly the flag, free
+sell and fly the flag, free of copyright.
+In other

-of copyright.
-In other words, these flags now belong to
+words, these flags now belong to their community or

-anyone can manufacture, sell and display it.
+copyright and anyone can manufacture, sell and display

-These differ from specially designed flags for private individuals, groups and
+them.
+These differ from specially designed flags for

 selling them.
 Often the copyright is to protect the